dockersamples/docker-swarm-visualizer/README.md

 To run: docker run -it -d -p 8080:8080 -e HOST=[YOURHOST] -v /var/run/docker.sock:/var/run/docker.sock manomarks/visualizer

+If port 8080 is already in use on your host, you can specify e.g. `-p 5000:5000 -e HOST=[YOURHOST] -e PORT=5000` instead.

 Here's a sample with one node:

 ![Sample image of one node](./samplenode.png)